There is a way forward

 Some of this clarity will come from experimentation, exploring the things you are curious about, trying and failing as much as trying and succeeding.
 Which inevitably means that clarity will take time to achieve and you may change course several times.
 This is acceptable and to be expected.

-Negotiate in order to set clear parameters
+Negotiate clear parameters

 In my years working with partners, clients and colleagues, I notice, frequently, the area where things tend to fall down on mostly are related to how parameters are drawn up.
 Whether it’s a casual project you’ve taken on with a few friends, a large initiative with a new client or ongoing work with long-standing clients, being clear about the job to be done, who’s to do it, what each party brings to the game, what expectations each has of the other and what outcomes are envisioned are some of the major elements that clarify how two parties come together.